0%

 For a Just Mobility for All.

-From July 3 – 6 2025, social movements and people engaged in countering air traffic’s and tourism’s negative impacts will meet for a big conference.
-What can we do to win the battle against the escalating ecological and social crises?
+From July 3 – 6 2025, social movements and people engaged in countering air traffic’s and tourism’s negative impacts met for a big conference.
+The question was: What can we do to win the battle against the escalating ecological and social crises?

 Sheila speaking at Degrowth of Avation Conference 2019, @Christine Tyler / Stay Grounded